Sana8200/FingerOscilloscope/README.md

 ### VGA
 The frame buffer sits at `0x08000000`.
 We use Bresenham's algorithm for drawing lines and a column-erase approach so the display doesn't flicker when updating.

-### Calibration
-There's a calibration factor (around 1.535) in the ADC driver to account for the voltage divider and component tolerances.
-If your readings are off, you might need to tweak this value in `ad7705_driver.c`.

 ### Memory Map